lastminutedotcom/coding-empty-template/README.md

-# Url Shortner
+# Url Shortener

 Basically a URL shortener is a service to generate, retrieve and delete short URLs mapped to real URLs like goo.gl and bit.ly.
-We will need a couple of features in our shotener.
+We will need a couple of features in our shortener.
 Let's assume we are working on a library to be reused in other projects.

 ## 1. Shorten a URL with a custom keyword
-The first feature that our product experts think we need it the generation of a short URL where the user can actually chose the "name" for his shortned URL, giving a specific "keyword" as input.
+The first feature that our product experts think we need it the generation of a short URL where the user can actually choose the "name" for his shortened URL, giving a specific "keyword" as input.
 We want the user to give in input:
 - a URL
 - a custom keyword